The launch party for Issue 31 of FENCE is at 192 Books in Manhattan on January 28 at 6 pm.

-The essay “Borges & I” is in the 20th anniversary issue of Quarter After Eight, which also features work by Ander Monson, Sarah Lindsay, Sean Lovelace, and others.
-Click here to purchase the issue or subscribe.
+The poem “available memory” is in the current issue of The Cincinnati Review, which also features new work by Wendy Rawlings, Donald Revell, Josh Russell, Melissa Stein, and others.
+Click here to purchase or subscribe.

 “Four Cut Short,” micro-essays inspired by Umberto Saba’s Shortcuts, are in Issue 16 of MAKE, which also features work by Alejandro Zambra, Edith Grossman, Ben Merriman, Julie Carr, and more.
 Order the issue here.

 The poem “Enrique Vila-Matas speaks” and the short story “The Problem” are forthcoming in Issue 31 of FENCE, which also features new work by Marjorie Welish, Mark Levine, Fady Joudah, and more.
 Subscribe here.